SystemsApproach/5G/intro.rst

 ===========================

 Mobile networks, which have a 40-year history that parallels the Internet’s, have undergone significant change.
 The first two generations supported voice and then text, with 3G defining the transition to broadband access, supporting data rates measured in hundreds of kilobits-per-second.
-Today, the industry is at 4G (supporting data rates typically measured in the few megabits-per-second) and starting the transition to 5G, with the promise of a tenfold increase in data rates.
+Today, the industry is at 4G (supporting data rates typically measured in the few megabits-per-second) and transitioning to 5G, with the promise of a tenfold increase in data rates.

 But 5G is about much more than increased bandwidth.
 In the same way 3G defined the transition from voice to broadband, 5G’s promise is primarily